tawasta/l10n-finland/l10n_fi_finvoice/README.rst

 - Does not support partial payments (PaymentStatusCode)
 - Does not add discounts to Finvoice (discounts work, but they arent separated from the amount
 - Only supports domestic invoices
+- Error when there is no due date

 Credits
 =======